ECNTechnology/mycloudpbx-kb/guides/mycloudpbx/dashboard.md

 * **Hangupreason:** The hangup reason for the call.
 * **Originuseragent:** Where available, this will show the user agent that made the call.
-* **Originipaddress:** For calls that originated internally, will show the IP Address of the caller.
+  - Outbound: The Identifier of the device that made the call.
+  - Inbound: The Identifier of the device that received the call.

 * **Accountcode:** Used with 'Account Code Dialling', will show the account code that was dialled.

-* **Rtpmos:** Used to measure call quality.
+* **Rtpmos:** IP telephony call quality rating - MOS - Mean Opinion Score, rating of 1 through 5 (5 being the best).

     * When using the G711 codec, this can be as high as 4.5.

     * When using the G729 codec, this can be as high as 3.9.

-* **Rtpquality:** Used to measure call quality.
-Maximum is 100.
+* **Rtpquality:** IP telephone call quality percentage rating - 1 through 100 (%)

+* **ExtensionNumber:**
-* **ExtensionNumber:** For outbound calls, this will show the extension number that originated the call.
+  - Outbound: The extension number of the extension making the call.
+  - Inbound: The extension number of the first talker.

-* **ExtensionName:** For outbound calls, this will show the extension name that originated the call.
+* **ExtensionName:** Then extension name for the ExtensionNumber.

-* **OfficeName:** For outbound calls, this will show which "_Office_" the extension who originated the call belongs to.
+* **OfficeName:** For outbound calls, this will show which "_Office_" the extension who originated the call belongs.

-* **FirstTalker:** For inbound calls, this will show the first talker.
+* **IPOwner:** The details of the IPAddress Holder (Service Provider).

+* **IPAddress:** The IP Address of the UserAgent.

 #### Usage